limshoonkit/WFGY/Avatar/eval/README.md

 AI_NOTE_END
 -->

 # 🧪 Eval Hub

 This page is the evaluation hub for **WFGY 5.0 Avatar**.

-Avatar needs docs because people need to know how to start.
+Avatar needs Docs because people need to know how to start.
-Avatar needs research because deeper structure needs a lawful place to live.
+Avatar needs Research because deeper structure needs a lawful place to live.
-Avatar also needs eval because neither startup clarity nor theoretical richness is enough by itself.
+Avatar also needs Eval because neither startup clarity nor theoretical richness is enough by itself.

 A system can be: